Rafael Nadal targets 13th French Open title as Novak Djokovic says his rival is 'beatable' on clay - KESQ

 Part of the challenge players face with a crowded schedule is managing the transition between hard and clay courts in a short space of time.

-World No. 20 Milos Raonic told CNN earlier this year that he hopes the quick changeover won’t cause an uptick in injuries, while former world No. 1 Pliskova was forced to withdraw from this week’s Italian Open final with a hamstring injury.
+World No. 20 Milos Raonic told CNN earlier this year that he hopes the quick changeover won’t cause an uptick in injuries, while former world No. 1 Pliskova retired from this week’s Italian Open final with a hamstring injury.

 “Even if they weren’t all three-set matches, they were still on clay, which is quite a fast switch from hard courts.